 Culinary Apprenticeship Dates & Application Information

-Typically, apprentices live in double-occupancy rooms with other apprentices or interns, share all meals together, work together, and often spend free time together.
-Apprentices and interns have use of a vehicle one afternoon a week for a trip to the neighboring town of Rosia for grocery shopping.
+Apprentices, interns, and volunteers live together in Casa Pulcinelli, a large farmhouse located in the Castello complex.
+Casa Pulcinelli has seven bedrooms, three shared bathrooms, and a fully-equipped kitchen.
+Apprentices live in double-occupancy rooms with other apprentices or interns, share all meals together, work together, and often spend free time together.
+Apprentices and interns have use of a vehicle one afternoon a week for a trip to the neighboring town of Rosia for personal errands.

 There are a number of recreational opportunities at Spannocchia including hiking trails, dirt roads for running, forests for foraging wild herbs and mushrooms, and a swimming pool when in season.
 The views of the countryside and surrounding farm inspire painting, drawing, and other forms of artistic expression.

 For more information about life at Spannocchia, please refer to our Apprenticeship Information & Policies document.